 Keep in mind that while many institutions have good intentions, there are also fraudulent individuals who want to take advantage of current events.
 If a creditor or financial institution calls you, consider hanging up and calling the phone number you have for that creditor or institution on your credit card or billing statement, and ask them if they are reaching out via telephone to confirm it’s really them.

-Relief for student loan interest: Congress recently passed the CARES Act, which suspends payments, interest, and collections on government-held federal student loans.
+Relief for student loan interest: In response to the pandemic, Congress passed the CARES Act, which suspends payments, interest, and collections on government-held federal student loans.
 Borrowers will still be required to pay their monthly bill, but the payments will go towards a principal balance instead of interest.
 Keep in mind that the waiver doesn’t apply to three types of student loans: state, private and the majority of Federal Family Education Loans, including Sallie Mae student loans.

 The office of Federal Student Aid recommends contacting your loan servicer as soon as possible if you’re struggling to make payments.
 If you’re concerned about your studies or loan repayment during the outbreak, you can find helpful information on the Federal Student Aid’s website where they answer important questions for students, borrowers and parents.
 The site will be adding information for students, borrowers, and parents on its page on a regular basis.

-Government relief: In response to the current COVID-19 crisis, government officials passed the Economic Impact Payment, or stimulus checks for all qualifying Americans.
+Government relief: In response to the pandemic, government officials passed the Economic Impact Payment, or stimulus checks for all qualifying Americans.
 You can check the status of your payment here.

 The Families First Coronavirus Response Act provides paid sick leave, free coronavirus testing, expands food assistance and unemployment benefits, and requires employers to provide additional protections for health care workers.
 For updates and new developments, see whitehouse.gov/news.